wi1dcard/fingerproxy/example/ja3-sorted-extensions/README.md

 JA3 is relatively old.
 The original implementation is outdated in certain use cases.

-For example, Google Chrome introduced a feature called [TLS ClientHello extension permutation](https://chromestatus.com/feature/5124606246518784).
-It makes the JA3 fingerprints changing every time while TLS handshaking, because of the randomized order of TLS extensions.
+For example, Google Chrome has a feature called [TLS ClientHello extension permutation](https://chromestatus.com/feature/5124606246518784).
+It permutes the set of TLS extensions sent in the ClientHello message, resulting in a different JA3 fingerprint with every new connection from the browser.

 Therefore we can no longer rely on the order of extensions.
 Sorting is necessary.
 Here is a very ugly example.
 It just demonstrates the possibility of extensibility of Fingerproxy.
 You might want to implement your own variant of JA3 fingerprint.